 When soliciting input at any of these stages, you can provide focus and set expectations by outlining the kind of feedback that would be most helpful to receive.

 Many teams are embracing a more open, collaborative process, but culture isn’t built in a day!
-“It can take a multi-year cultural shift to move a whole company’s mindset into one that is grounded in collaboration first vs. solo contribution,” says Microsoft’s Corporate VP of Design & Research, Jon Friedman.
-It’s important to understand where your company is on its journey, and meet your teammates where they are today.
-For example, if you’re part of a highly collaborative culture, the company may promote sharing work across teams and encourage public Slack channels for open discussions.
+“It can take a multi-year cultural shift to move a whole company’s mindset into one that is grounded in collaboration first vs. solo contribution A Q&A with the design and research leader on the heels of Figma’s integration with Microsoft Teams.

 Read our full report on what makes collaboration click.

 No one likes getting pinged at 5:30 a.m. about a new idea for a collaborative project.
 Your teammates may be working different hours than you or have personal preferences for timing.
 Be respectful of everyone’s time and energy, and make sure you’re up to speed on the team’s schedules.
 And don’t forget to set expectations about your own working style!
 A little communication and accommodation can go a long way.

 Learn how design leaders think about coordinating feedback and alignment across multiple time zones We rounded out 2021 with a look back at what (and how) teams designed, built, and shipped, even while thousands of miles apart.
 As we kick off the new year, we wanted to zoom out beyond the work.
 So, we reached out to design leaders Soleio, Julie Zhuo, and May-Li Khoe to share how they’re thinking about 2022, in the design community and beyond.
 In this Q&A, we’re sharing their personal reflections, predictions about creative work, and guidance for the year ahead.

 The year ahead: a conversation with Soleio, Julie Zhuo, and May-Li Khoe